rust-lang/rfcs/text/0000-raw-reference-mir-operator.md

 actually considered a single operation happening in one step, and hence the invariants incurred by references do not come into play.

+Notice that this only applies if no automatic call to `deref` or `deref_mut` got
+inserted: those are regular function calls taking a reference, so in that case a reference is created and it must satisfy the usual guarantees.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation